Do you own all of these essential home tools?

 Heavy Duty Garden Hose

 A garden hose is a pretty obvious item on a list of home tools.
-Do yourself a favor though and buy a heavy duty, kink resistant hose like this NeverKink 8844-50 Series 4000 Commercial Duty Pro Garden Hose.
-I’ve cheaped out on “medium-duty” hoses in the past, and they were trash after less than 6 months.
+Do yourself a favor though and buy a heavy-duty, kink-resistant hose.
+I've cheaped out on "medium-duty" hoses in the past, and they were trash after less than 6 months.

 Garden Hose Reel